Top 50 Docker Tools

 Sysdig can also help keep containers secure by blocking threats and identifying vulnerabilities.
 In doing so, containers can meet requirements and track audit activity.

 - Monitor your containers to gain full visibility and security.

-- Kubernetes integration and advanced container troubleshooting enhances software reliability.
+- Kubernetes integration and advanced container troubleshooting enhance software reliability.

 - Meet compliance requirements through container image scanning and threat blocking.